-Taking an inexpensive unfinished pine utensil caddy and turning it into a sleek and useful bbq caddy for the backyard patio!
+A barbeque caddy is a convenient way to carry those condiments and utensils from indoors to out.
+We’ll show you how to take an inexpensive unfinished pine utensil caddy and turn it into a sleek and useful bbq caddy for the backyard patio!

 DIY BBQ Caddy for Summer

+Barbeque season in our neck of the woods (South Western Ontario, Canada) is fairly short.
+So we make the absolute most out of it!
+That includes having practical dishes and trays for moving food from the kitchen to the outdoor patio.
 Using a coupon from our local craft store, we picked up this unfinished pine wood caddy for a pretty good price.
-Barbeque season in our neck of the woods (South Western Ontario, Canada) is fairly short so we make the absolute most out of it!
-That includes having practical dishes and trays for moving food from the kitchen to the outdoor patio.
 We love the idea of this caddy for holding utensils and condiments for those days we eat outdoors.

 Although you can use any paint color or combination you want, the main thing is to use a durable paint for the surface of the wood to be sure it won’t chip or scratch with use.
 Since we’ve used this same Americanan Decor Satin Enamels paint for making over our bathroom vanity and even our kitchen cupboards, we knew it would be perfect for a barbeque caddy!